henrikekannen/j-H.md/CourseworkJ-H.md

 <a href="https://ibb.co/MN3Qp3Q"><img src="https://i.ibb.co/RHVdPVd/Holacracy-11.jpg" alt="Holacracy-11" border="0"></a>

 ----
-## Holacracy Circlestructure
+## Circlestructure of Holacracy
 -------------------------------

-- The circles are linked together by roles
+- Circles are linked together by roles
-- These roles take place in governance meetings and in operational processes
+- Roles take place in governance meetings and in operational processes

 ----
-- One important role is the lead link
+## Circlestructure of Holacracy
-- Lead link is similar to a manager role
+- Lead link similar to a manager role
-- A lead link can assign roles, allocate resources and can define the overall strategy
+- Lead links assign roles, allocate resources and define the overall strategy
-- The main difference between a manager and a lead link is that a lead link can not tell the employees how to do their job
+- Still difference between manager and lead link
 - Members of the circle can also influence the role and accountabilities of the lead link

 </span>